1. Who we are

 - If you are placing an order, we will also ask for your payment card number, expiry date and CVV number.

-(b) Information we collect about how you use our stores, services, Digital Services and shop with us.
+(b) Information we collect about how you use our stores, services, Digital Services and how you shop with us.

 - Information about any devices you have used (including the manufacturer, model and operating system, IP address, browser type and mobile device identifiers).